The Halton Tree By-law 121-05 (PDF file) came into effect on January 1, 2006. Its purpose is to inform property owners about:

 Oakville's Private Tree Protection By-law

-Oakville's Private Tree Protection By-law 2017-038 (external PDF) regulates or prohibits the injury or destruction of trees on private property within the Town of Oakville.
+Oakville's Private Tree Protection By-law 2017-038 (external link) regulates or prohibits the injury or destruction of trees on private property within the Town of Oakville.
 Its goal is to help preserve healthy trees and protect the community’s urban forest.
 Visit Oakville's Private Tree Protection page (external link) for more information.